 Nate Edmondson • Composer | Sound Designer

-Nate is an international, multi-award winning composer, sound designer, and occasional musical director, for film, television, radio, advertising and stage.
+Nate is an international, multi-award winning composer, sound designer, musical director, and occasional video designer for film, television, radio, advertising and stage.
+He is currently a full-time composer and sound designer for Rockefeller Productions, based out of New York City.

-Now based in Sydney, Nate is a graduate of the National Institute of Dramatic Art (NIDA), where he trained under the mentorship of some of Australia’s finest musicians and sound designers, most of whom he has gone on to collaborate with professionally.
-Nate has worked extensively in the theatre and live events industries for the past ten years, and his detailed music scores and sound designs can regularly be heard on stages around the world.
-Locally, he has created work for some of Australia’s premier theatre and dance companies, and arts festivals, with much of his work touring both nationally and internationally.
+Currently based in New York, Nate has worked extensively in the theatre and live events industries for the past twelve years, and his detailed music scores and sound designs can regularly be heard on stages around the world.
+He has created work for some of Australia’s premier theatre and dance companies, and arts festivals, with much of his work touring both nationally and internationally.

-On the international stage, Nate has written music for productions in the UK and the US, and his work has toured throughout the US, Canada, UK, Europe, Asia, New Zealand, and the Middle East.
+On the international stage, Nate has written music for productions in the UK and the US, and his work has toured throughout the US, Canada, UK, Europe, Asia, Australia, New Zealand, and the Middle East.
 The UK remount of his composition and sound design for All My Sons, with Street Theatre, was the winner of the Brian Dyer Trophy for Best Score / Sound Design, 2014/15 (The Phoebe Rees Competition - Somerset Fellowship of Drama).
-His celebrated score for The Very Hungry Caterpillar Show helped smash Off-Broadway box office records in the US in 2016, and again in 2017, and led to Drama Desk Awards and Off-Broadway Alliance Awards nominations, followed by multiple sold out seasons on London's West End.
-Nate's work on this production has now been heard by more than half a million children across the globe, and is still touring.
+His celebrated scores for The Very Hungry Caterpillar Show helped smash Off-Broadway box office records in the US in 2016, and again in 2017, and led to Drama Desk Awards and Off-Broadway Alliance Awards nominations, followed by multiple sold out seasons on London's West End.
+Nate's work on this production has now been heard by millions across the globe, and still continues today.

 Nate also lectures in theatre production, technical audio and sound design.
-He has taught, supervised, and mentored students at NIDA, UTS, AIM Dramatic Arts, ACTT and Wesley Institute, as well as providing consultation and technical / design support for production companies, theatrical venues and education programs across Sydney and beyond.
-In recent years, Nate has also been busy working as an activist and advocate for both the NSW independent theatre sector, and for the promotion of improved pay and working conditions of composers and sound designers at a national level; work that he is proudly passionate of.
+He has taught, supervised, and mentored students at NIDA, UTS, AIM Dramatic Arts, AFTT, Excelsior College and Wesley Institute, as well as providing consultation and technical / design support for production companies, theatrical venues and education programs across Sydney and beyond.

-Nate was a recipient of an individual Australia Council ArtStart Grant for 2013.
+Nate was a recipient of an individual Australia Council ArtStart Grant for 2013, and a Mike Walsh Fellowship in 2019.

 "Nate Edmondson sets a benchmark for excellence in creative voicing of textual developments and thematic motifs in his playwright’s writings, with sound design involving scrupulous script analysis… Prolific and amazingly detailed, both as a composer and sound designer."